 The Oil Chiller is automatically controlled by the temperature controller, and the switching on and off is also done through the sensor.
-However, on the set temperature, oil temperature is constant.
+However, at the set temperature, the oil temperature is constant.

 What are the Important Features of an Oil Chiller?

 The important and unique features of an Oil Chiller are as follows;